homanp/super-stocks/README.md

 # SuperStocks 📈
 https://github.com/homanp/super-stocks/assets/2464556/926fcda6-d9a1-49b6-8a10-02a4b1672de2

-This project is a POC on how to run custom functions/tools with Superagent.
+This project is a POC on how to run custom functions/tools with [Superagent.sh](https://github.com/homanp/superagent).

 Big thanks to [Alpha Vantage](https://www.alphavantage.co/) for sponsoring us with access to their API.